isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/trade-first.md

 The company should not indicate “N.A.” on outsourced functions, for example using third party logistics providers.
 It should indicate if its business partners’ procedures meet the criteria based on its service level agreements and contractual obligations.

-**Company is a Tenant**

-The company should abide by these  [guidelines](/files/businesses/selfassessmtguidelines.doc)  if it is a tenant.

 **Companies with Global or Regional Offices**

-TradeFIRST assessment us only applicable to the company's procedures conducted on its operating sites in Singapore.
+TradeFIRST assessment is only applicable to the company's procedures conducted on its operating sites in Singapore.
 For example, comments on pre-employment verification criteria must pertain to Singapore's procedures and not the company's regional or global practices.